 With a simple oven-baked method and fresh ingredients that get stirred in at the end, this Baked Brown Rice Risotto is an easy option for family dinner.

-We went to a friend’s house for Easter dinner yesterday and we all contributed elements of the meal.
 I love that potluck-style meals are the norm here in the Midwest when eating with others because it takes the pressure off of hosting and it means that we all get to share some things from our own kitchens.
-It took me a while to decide what to bring, but I eventually decided to make a baked risotto since I thought it would be kid- and parent-friendly, and that it would go nicely with ham.
+I love to bring easy dishes like this Baked Brown Rice Risotto since it’s simple to make and is kid-friendly.

 - Be sure to cover the rice for half of the cooking.

 - When you remove the pan from the oven at the end of cooking, there may be a little liquid left and the rice may not be 100% super soft.
 This is okay!
 It will continue to cook a bit as it sits.

 - Use a broth that you like the flavor of and season to taste with salt if needed.